Void-Moderation/void-moderation/README.md

 ## Support

-For bug reports or feature requests, please create am issue on this Github Page.
+For bug reports or feature requests, please create an issue on this Github Page.